filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:
    Get or set resource limits for a scope.

      The scope can be one of the following:
      - system        -- reports the system aggregate resource usage.
      - transient     -- reports the transient resource usage.
      - svc:<service> -- reports the resource usage of a specific service.
      - proto:<proto> -- reports the resource usage of a specific protocol.
      - peer:<peer>   -- reports the resource usage of a specific peer.

     The limit is json-formatted, with the same structure as the limits file.

 OPTIONS:
-   --set                          set the limit for a scope (default: "false") --help, -h                     show help (default: "false")
+   --set       set the limit for a scope (default: false) --help, -h  show help
 ```

 ### lotus net protect